xiaoyeli/superlu_dist/README.md

 The parallel execution in ctest is invoked by "mpiexec" command which is from MPICH environment.
 If your MPI is not MPICH/mpiexec based, the test execution may fail.
 You can pass the definition option "-DMPIEXEC_EXECUTABLE" to cmake.
-For example on Cori at NERSC, you will need the following:
+For example on Perlmutter at NERSC, you will need the following:
 `-DMPIEXEC_EXECUTABLE=/usr/bin/srun`

 Or, you can always go to TEST/ directory to perform testing manually.